anvichip/AI-code-detection-ML/experiment/report.md

 - The complete experiment results can be found [here](https://docs.google.com/spreadsheets/d/1otK4V8OKmIkNpBL08ZQCtp5fkIpYQJi7aa6SDMDiWcE/edit?usp=sharing).

 ## Research Questions
-- **RQ1**: Is it better to use a model trained on more than one language, or a model with few data points?
+- **RQ1**: “Is it better to use a model trained on multiple languages, or a model trained on a single language with fewer data points?”
 - **RQ2**: Which family of models performs the best?
 - **RQ3**: How well do models trained on one language generalize to unseen languages?
 - **RQ4**: How does dataset size affect performance?

-- RQ1: Do models benefit from being trained on more than one language?
-RQ2: Which family of models performs the best?
-RQ3: Is it better to use a model trained on more than one language, or a model with few data points?
-RQ4: How well do models trained on one language generalize to unseen languages?
-RQ5: How does dataset size affect performance?

 ## Results
-### RQ1:
+### RQ1: Is it better to use a model trained on more than one language, or a model with few data points?
 **Steps**:
-- We conducted 2 comparisons to derive an answer to this question.
-- We considered `Java` as training language and compared its F1 score when it was trained with a combination of languages.
+We performed two sets of comparisons:
+- Training on Java (alone or in combination) and testing on Java.
+- Training on Java (alone or in combination) and testing on C++.

+**Case 1: Training on Java and testing on Java**
 |        Training Languages        | Testing Language | Accuracy |   F1       |
 |:--------------------------------:|:----------------:|:--------:|:----------:|
 | java                             | java             | 0.90     | **0.90**   |